-This is a rare quality for a true centre forward.
-He also has a respectable rating of 60 when it comes to defending quality.
+This is a rare quality for a true centre-forward.
+He also has a respectable rating of 45 when it comes to defending quality.

-And these ratings come in a season where he has struggled with only four goals and one assist to his name.
+An interesting thing to note is that these ratings came in a season where the Swede has struggled with only six goals and two assists to his name.

 Even in the Europa League, he was rated 99 for shooting and 82 for dribbling, which is respectable for young prospective talent.

 Stats from fbref confirm this too.
-Isak has made 3.6 dribbles per 90 minutes in the last 365 days, putting him in the top eight percentile compared to other forwards.
-Moreover, his dribbling completion rate of 1.61 per 90 minutes is a lot better than 85 per cent of the forwards.
+Isak has made 3.89 dribbles per 90 minutes in the last 365 days, putting him in the top five percentile compared to other forwards.
+He is equally successful at completing his dribbles.
+With 1.87 dribbles completed, he again ranks among the top five percentile.

-Another essential thing to note is that he scored 17 goals from his right foot and nine from his left foot.
-And it’s his goals from the left foot where he has shown over performance, scoring 2.22 goals more than he was expected to.
+Another essential thing to note is that he scored 18 goals from his right foot and 10 from his left foot.
+And it’s his goals from the left foot where he has shown over performance, scoring 1.73 goals more than he was expected to.

-He was also ranked fifth when it came to expected goals (xG) in the league, according to Soccerment.
+He was also ranked eleventh when it came to expected goals (xG) in the league, according to Soccerment.

 His 0.65 goals per 90 minutes was the tenth best in the league, better than Antoine Griezman, Joao Felix, and Iago Aspas.

-However, this season, his stats have come crashing down like his performances.
+However, last season, his stats came crashing down like his performances.
 Compared to the previous season, he was rated lower on non-penalty goals, touches in the box, and his stats dropped when it came to goals per 90 minutes, assists, and accurate passes.

 But as a 22-year-old, he can make a comeback.
-Furthermore, looking at his shot map from this season, we can make important observations.
-This season, Isak has taken 28 shots from inside the box and has scored three goals.
+Furthermore, looking at his shot map from last season, we can make important observations.
+Isak took 28 shots from inside the box and scored three goals.

-However, the goalkeeper has only missed four shots while the rest have been blocked or saved.
+However, the goalkeeper only missed four shots while the rest were blocked or saved.
 Of course, it’s still alarming that he can’t find the back of the net, but his shot accuracy is still high, which means that he can reconquer or even pass the highs of the previous season with a bit of luck.

 — OptaJose (@OptaJose) February 21, 2021